Severi curves of rational elliptic surfaces: Severi varieties

 Let $\pi\colon R\to\P^1$ be a rational elliptic surface with irreducible fibers and $L$ either an ample line bundle (if $L^2>0$) or a nef line bundle (if $L^2=0$), and $L\cdot F=2$.
 These conditions rule out bisection line bundles of the form $\O(s_1+s_2)$ for $s_1\cap s_2=\emptyset$ and $\O(2s_1+F)$, which have an empty Severi variety.

-\begin{prop} The restriction map $\Hm^0(R,L) \to \Hm^0(R,L_f)$ is surjective for any fiber $f$ of the anticanonical fibration $\pi:R \to \P^1$. \end{prop} \begin{proof} If $L$ is ample, then the claim follows directly from Kodaira vanishing.
-If $L^2=0$ and $L$ is nef, then $L+F$ is nef and big, so by Kodaira-Viehweg vanishing and Riemann-Roch, we have $h^0(L)=2$.
-Hence, $|L|\simeq \P^1$ and the corresponding pencil of bisection curves is basepoint free.
-In particular, $|L_f|$ is also a basepoint free pencil, so the restriction $\Hm^0(R,L) \to \Hm^0(R,L_f)$ is an isomorphism. \end{proof} By Grauert's Theorem, $\pi_*(L)$ is a vector bundle on $\P^1$ of rank 2, and we have a double cover $\psi_L:R \to \P(\pi_*(L))$ given by the relative complete linear system. \begin{prop} The Hirzebruch surface $\P(\pi_*(L))$ is either $\F_0$, $\F_1$, or $\F_2$.
+\begin{prop} The restriction map $\Hm^0(R,L) \to \Hm^0(f,L_f)$ is surjective for any fiber $f$ of the anticanonical fibration $\pi:R \to \P^1$. \end{prop} \begin{proof} If $L$ is ample, then the claim follows directly from Kodaira vanishing.
+If $L^2=0$ and $L$ is nef, then $L+F$ is nef and big, so by Kawamata-Viehweg vanishing and Riemann-Roch, we have that $h^0(L)=2$.
+Hence, $|L|\simeq \P^1$ and the corresponding pencil of bisection curves is basepoint free: there can be no fixed component since it would have to be a section curve, and there are no isolated basepoints because $L^2=0$.
+In particular, $|L_f|$ is also a basepoint free pencil, so the restriction $\Hm^0(R,L) \to \Hm^0(f,L_f)$ is an isomorphism. \end{proof} By Grauert's Theorem, $\pi_*(L)$ is a vector bundle on $\P^1$ of rank 2, and we have a double cover $\psi_L:R \to \P(\pi_*(L))$ given by the relative complete linear system. \begin{prop} The Hirzebruch surface $\P(\pi_*(L))$ is either $\F_0$, $\F_1$, or $\F_2$.
 The first two cases occur for $L$ ordinary (and $g$ even, odd, respectively), and the third case occurs for $L$ Weierstrass ($g$ is always even in that case). \end{prop} \begin{proof} Let $n\geq 0$.
-Recall that each Hirzebruch surface $q:\F_n = \P(\O\oplus \O(n)) \to \P^1$ has Picard rank 2, with generators $h = q^* c_1(\O_{\P^1}(1))$ and $\zeta = c_1(\O_{\F_n}(1))$ the relative hyperplane class.
+Recall that each Hirzebruch surface $p \colon \F_n = \P(\O\oplus \O(n)) \to \P^1$ has Picard rank 2, with generators $h = p^* c_1(\O_{\P^1}(1))$ and $\zeta = c_1(\O_{\F_n}(1))$ the relative hyperplane class.
 These also generate the effective cone, and their intersection pairing is:

-The cone of movable curves (dual to the effective cone in this case) is given by classes $a\zeta+bh$ such that $b/a>n$, $a>0$.
-If $\psi_L:R\to \F_n$ is the double cover, then by the Riemann-Hurwitz formula,